ClarkuCSCI/pydiode/README.md

 - On macOS: `sudo port install gnupg2`
 - On Linux: `sudo apt install gnupg2`

+Finally, ensure the `gpg` command is on your PATH.
+On macOS, this may require using the `launchctl config user path` command.

 ## GUI Usage

 The `pydiode-gui` command will launch the GUI.
 The GUI can also be run from a frozen executable (see packaging instructions below).